At SadaPay, we’re just starting the journey towards our engineering vision. Here’s what we’ve already achieved and what we’re still working on.

 With minimal traditional code review, we are serious about using pair rotation to get input from others and socialise code changes.
 We rotate pairs in the middle of our work and take the input of our new pairs seriously.
 The harder the work, the more pair rotations naturally take place – teamwork scales automatically with complexity.

-Current status: Right now, we do not pair frequently – partly due to timezone challenges.
+Right now, we do not pair frequently – partly due to timezone challenges.
 We’ll work hard to improve this in the next few months.
 If you’re a skilled pair programmer, we could use your help normalising this practice.
+We pair and mob every day, but we’d like to spend even more time pairing.
+The biggest challenge is still time zones.

 We keep it Sada.
 Many teams employ complex development and release workflows to solve problems that have simpler, more efficient solutions.
 For example, many teams maintain a complex Git workflow so that they can release hot-fixes, but this is only necessary because the cycle time in their normal workflow is too long.